AgoraIO-Community/tutoring-reference-app/README.md

 }
 ```

-Once the protobuf is set up, we retrieve the transcribed message from the `onStreamMessage` callback.
-We can take this message, run it through our protobuf, and add the text into a list.
+Once the protocol buffer is set up, we retrieve the transcribed message from the `onStreamMessage` callback.
+We can take this message, run it through our protobuf, and add the text to a list.

 ```dart
 agoraEventHandlers: AgoraRtcEventHandlers(